jmerle/ai-bot-workspace/README.md

 # Run the application
 npm start
 ```

+On non-Windows systems it is required that the absolute path to the cloned directory does not contain spaces.

 When opening a competition for the first time, some default settings will be loaded, including the commands for the bots.
 To change those, go to File -> Settings or press Command/Control + Comma.